 The group continues, but stop to watch the squirrels work in the Nut Room.
 Veruca Salt wants her own squirrel and goes into the room to catch one.
 The squirrels pin her down, knock on her head, decide she is a bad nut, and send her down the garbage chute.

 The small group enters a glass elevator.
 Mike Teavee and Charlie each choose one of the thousands of buttons on the elevator.
 Mike chooses “Television Chocolate”.
 They arrive in a room where giant chocolate bars are sent electronically to the television.
 With Wonka’s permission, Charlie reaches into the television, grabs the chocolate, and eats a bite.
 Grandpa Joe calls it a miracle, but Michael Teavee is even more excited.
 He wants to be the first person in the world to be sent by television.
 His body is sent to the television, but now he is only an inch tall.
 His worried parents tuck him into a pocket and follow the Oompa-Loompas out.

 Wonka, Charlie, and Grandpa Joe return to the glass elevator.
 Willie Wonka acts surprised that Charlie is the last child and exclaims that Charlie has won.
-Willie presses the button, “Up and Out” and the elevator blasts through the top of the factory and hovers in the air.
+The elevator blasts through the top of the factory and hovers in the air.
 Down below, they can see the other kids and their parents leaving the factory: Augustus has slimmed down after being sucked through the pipe, Violet’s face is purple, the Salt family is covered in trash, and Mike Teavee has been stretched to be ten feet tall.